Nyaruko

 is a fictional character who appears as the main protagonist and title character of the light novel series Nyaruko: Crawling with Love, created by Manta Aisora and Koin.
 Based on the Nyarlathotep deity first seen in the Cthulhu Mythos described in the books by H. P. Lovecraft, Nyaruko is member of an alien race that served as inspiration for the character in-universe.
 Taking on the physical look of a silver-haired girl, she is sent to Earth to protect the human Mahiro Yasaka, with whom she falls deeply in love at first sight.

 The character has subsequently appeared in all of the series' adaptations, including the anime television series, in which she is voiced by Japanese voice actress Kana Asumi.
 As one of the most popular characters in the series, Nyaruko has received a mostly positive reception from both fans and critics alike, praising the character for her design and personality.

 Concept and creation

 The character of Nyaruko was created by Japanese writer Manta Aisora, while her basic design was provided by illustrator Koin.
 Nyaruko was inspired by Nyarlathotep, a fictional character originally depicted as a malign deity and who was first seen in the shared universe of the Cthulhu Mythos described in the books by H. P. Lovecraft.
 In January 2014, during an interview, anime director Tsuyoshi Nagasawa expressed his opinion on how the idea of turning a creature from the Cthulhu Mythos into a beautiful, moe girl would probably only be possible in Japanese anime, manga or light novels.
-When asked whether Nyaruko's ahoge is an appendix, Nagasawa preferred not to answer the question; instead, he quoted an excerpt from Lovecraft's The Call of Cthulhu (1928).
+When asked whether Nyaruko's ahoge is an appendage, Nagasawa preferred not to answer the question; instead, he quoted an excerpt from Lovecraft's The Call of Cthulhu (1928).